All dots on the distribution map represent county records. The black dots are records from tblMain. Gold dots

 Localities: Banff (town), Saskatchewan River, below junction of North Fork.

 Idaho Panhandle: tblMain and the computer-generated map include the counties Kootenai and Shoshone; these counties are not on the original dot map.
-Dots have been added for Kootenai and Shoshone counties to the distribution map on this page.
+Dots have been added for Kootenai and Shoshone counties to the 2024 distribution map.

 Montana: The original dot map has 2 dots, the computer-generated map shows 3 counties, which is consistent with those listed on tblMain.
 The county missing on the original dot map is Sanders.
-A dot for Sanders County was added to the distribution map on this page.
+A dot for Sanders County was added to the 2024 distribution map.

 Oregon: The original dot map has 7 dots and tblMain lists 9 counties, in agreement with the computer-generated map.
 The counties that are not on the original dot map but are in tblMain are Jefferson and either Klamath or Jackson.
-All counties listed in tblMain and shown on the computer-generated map were added to the distribution map on this page.
+All counties listed in tblMain and shown on the computer-generated map were added to the 2024 distribution map.

 Washington: The original dot map has 4 dots.
 The computer-generated map and tblMain have 6 county records.
 The 2 counties missing on the original dot map are King and Pierce.
-All 6 counties listed in tblMain and shown on the computer-generated map were added to the distribution map on this page.
+All 6 counties listed in tblMain and shown on the computer-generated map were added to the 2024 distribution map.